serverlessfirst/serverless-testing-workshop/exercises/week1-worksheet.md

 This exercise is focused on identifying failure modes and test cases for specific use cases within the sample Sports Club Manager app.

 1. [ ] Read through the [AWS architecture and use cases](../docs/app-use-cases.md) for the sample app.
-2. [ ] Fill out the worksheet templates below for the following 2 application use cases (some items have already been filled out to get you started):
+2. [ ] Fill out the worksheet templates below for the following 2 application use cases.
+Some items have already been filled out to get you started:
-    - [ ] *Create new Club and set as public/private*
+    - [ ] **Create new Club and set as public/private**
-    - [ ] *List all Clubs marked as public*
+    - [ ] **List all Clubs marked as public**
 3. [ ] Create a Pull Request in your private repository containing your changes to this file, tagging [paulswail](https://github.com/paulswail) as a reviewer.

 Some hints for completing the worksheets: